 I am committed and passionate about teaching, and experienced in a broad array of subjects in computing, mathematics, hybrid systems, complex networks, collective dynamics and intelligence, distributed bio-inspired intelligence, self-organisation, multi-agent systems, synchronisation, data science, research methods, scientific writing and communication, team work, and creativity.
-In recognition to the excellence of my teaching activities, in 2012, I was accredited as Fellow of The Higher Education Academy of the UK.
+In recognition to the excellence of my teaching activities, I am accredited as Fellow of The Higher Education Academy of the UK.

 At the University of Wolverhampton: